 Official website: Gravensteen official website

-This isn’t a farytale castle, instead closely reflecting the turbulent political history of Ghent.
+This isn’t a fairytale castle, instead closely reflecting the turbulent political history of Ghent.
 This place oozes power and military vibes, with a full defense system with 24 towers, completely stone interiors where everything is functional, and… a large torture collection.
 Let’s just say the counts weren’t exactly known as gentle and generous, instead laughing evils laughs while abusing their power (or so I imagine).
-Not only was the castle meant to protect the city, but it was also supposed to intimidate the town’s own citizens in case they wanted to challenge the count’s authority.
+Not only was the castle meant to protect the city, but it was also supposed to intimidate the town’s own citizens if they wanted to challenge the count’s authority.
 Can you imagine actually living in these times??

 A view of Gravensteen from a different angle.
 Just from the outside.
 It still hurts...